Acidicts/RPKey/JOURNAL.md

 **Total time spent: 1.5h == 90 mins**

-# August 19th: Changed which usb-c port I use!
+## Changed which usb-c port I use!

 Changed usb-c male port used as the footprint didn't include the port shape